Email Validation Testing: Test 9 Different Types of Emails

-Today’s tutorial is all about testing the email functionality of any application.
+This tutorial is all about testing the email functionality of any application:

-In most web and mobile applications, validating Email feature is considered as one of the most important parts of testing, to assure quality in Email component as well along with other components of the system.
+In most web and mobile applications, validating the email feature is considered one of the most important parts of testing to ensure quality in the email component as well along with other components of the system.

 Email Validation

 Each component in the system (Web/Mobile applications) may have different purposes to send Emails.
-Integration between the component(s) and Email plays a vital role in reaching end-user with proper notifications.
-Any negligence when we are validating this feature will lead to misunderstandings, bad name on the customers, hacking, etc.
+Integration between component(s) and email plays a vital role in reaching end-users with proper notifications.
+Any negligence when we are validating this feature will lead to misunderstandings, bad names of the customers, hacking, etc.

-There are a lot many scenarios where Emails have become an integral part of our life as they are meant to keep the user up-to-date with precise information.
+There are a lot of scenarios where emails have become an integral part of our life as they are meant to keep the user up-to-date with precise information.

 Common Real-time Scenarios and Validation points for Emails

-Validation points in testing Emails varies from type to type, and again from application to application.
+Validation points in testing emails vary from type to type, and again from application to application.
 Commonly all Emails should be validated for the template (which includes application logo, application name, Addressing the user, Footer contents – Copyright, Customer support details), date and timestamp for different time zones.

-Here we will discuss some common types of Email that almost everyone is aware of (all the validation points given below are the basic check that the tester has to perform while testing Emails of the application).
+Here we will discuss some common types of emails that almost everyone is aware of (all the validation points given below are the basic checks that the tester has to perform while testing emails of the application).

 #1) Activation Emails

 When a user registers to an application for the first time, he/she needs to activate the account by clicking on the activation link sent in Email.
-This also verifies the user’s given Email address is valid and accessible.
+This also verifies that the user’s given email address is valid and accessible.

 Validation points are as below: